-An overhead hoist with a minimum two-ton capacity should be used.
+An overhead hoist with an appropriate racing capacity should be used.
 Slings must be six (6) inches wide by twenty (20) feet long and each sling should have a minimum capacity rating that is equivalent to the weight of the model that is to be lifted.
 Use an eight-foot spreader bar on each sling to prevent damaging side pressure to the deck or gunwale molding.